ikramagix/moodle-local_yeswecanquiz/README.md

 ## Support

-For support, feedback, or further information, please contact the author at [hello@ikramagix.com](mailto:hello@ikramagix.com) or refer to the Moodle community forums.
+For support, feedback, or further information, please contact me (the author) at [hello@ikramagix.com](mailto:hello@ikramagix.com) or refer to the Moodle community forums.